How can I use Proc SQL to enter data into a table?

 quit;

-Inserting Rows By Using the SET Clause
+Inserting Rows by Using the SET Clause

 The SET clause is used to assign column values by name.
 In the SET clause, the columns can be listed in any order.